Click a swatch below to enlarge

 Fill your sink with enough lukewarm water to sufficiently cover your wool.
-Add a bit of woolwash (do not use Woolite, only use a lanolin rich wash specifically designed for diaper covers) to your running sink water.
+Add a bit of woolwash (do not use Woolite, only use a lanolin rich wash specifically designed for diaper covers such as Eucalan wool wash) to your running sink water.
 Wool wash bars can be used to help remove tough stains as well.
 Most wool washes are formulated so there is no need to rinse.
 A bit of baby shampoo can be used if wool wash is not readily available.
 With liquid wool wash, let your wool sit for about 15 to 20 minutes.
 Drain water and gently squeeze wool.
 Lay in between 2 bath towels and roll to remove excess water.
 Or if you are doing several covers, put them in your washing machine and run the spin cycled (no water) to quickly and efficiently spin out the excess water.
 Reshape, and lay flat to dry away from direct heat or sun.
 Liquid wool wash is good if your cover needs a gentle cleaning.
 If your child is like mine though, they like to abuse their wool with food, dirt, and grime.
 A good wool wash bar is good for these times.
 Fill up a sink full of warm water, wet your wool, and then lather the bar right into the wool to get out those tough stains.
 Always check in a hidden spot to ensure colorfastness.
 Then rinse immediately and remove right away and dry as listed above.
 For interlock wool, we recommend soak times of a maximum of 15 minutes.
 Interlock can also be safely washed in the washing machine on a gentle wash/rinse cool cycle for a really deep clean.
 Machine drying is not recommended.

 How to Lanolize: